 |

-it.
+have started reading it.
 Thanks!
-I appreciate your followup, and I really appreciate
+I appreciate your followup, and

-you putting your thoughts into such a great book!
+I really appreciate you putting your thoughts into such a great

 |